Restaurant Report Card: Top southern Colorado foodie pages to follow

 In this week’s Restaurant Report Card, attention foodies!
 Restaurant recommendations are now in the palm of your hand.

-FOX21 is showing you the top Southern Colorado food pages and how they can help you pick your next eating experience.
+FOX21’s Taylor Bishop is showing us the top Southern Colorado food pages and how they can help you pick your next eating experience.

-“Hi, my name is Meagan Thomas and I am the found and the creator of Springs Native.”

 First up, give Springs Native (Instagram: @SpringsNative) a follow.

 “One of my favorites is Monse’s Taste of El Salvador.
-She’s located in Old Colorado City and her restaurant is authentic Pupusas and she has the best salsa in town,” said Thomas.
+She’s located in Old Colorado City and her restaurant is authentic Pupusas and she has the best salsa in town,” said founder and creator Meagan Thomas.

 Springs Native is your source for tips on Colorado Springs food, cocktails, beer, and business.